 How Traffic Court Works

 When an individual is cited for a traffic infraction, the citation is filed with the Court.
 The student cited becomes the “Defendant.”
 Once the Defendant receives a copy of the citation, they are asked to follow the instructions printed on the back.
-The Defendant must indicate whether he or she wishes a hearing to either “contest” or “mitigate” (admit but explain) the infraction.
+The Defendant must indicate whether they wish a hearing to either “contest” or “mitigate” (admit but explain) the infraction.

 The Defendant always has the option of admitting the infraction and paying the fine, in which case, the Student Court would not be involved.